Notes:

 denies that the league has folded.
 They claim they will start their

 regular season on October 7.
-This
+Ultimately,

 As for the WHA,